kubeshop/kusk/docs/kusk_mock.md

 ## kusk mock

-spin up a local mocking server serving your API
+Spin up a local mocking server serving your API

 ### Synopsis

-spin up a local mocking server that generates responses from your content schema or returns your defined examples.
+Spin up a local mocking server that generates responses from your content schema or returns your defined examples.
 Schema example:

 content: